-Why may not science enter upon the field of religion as well as into other departments of human learning or acquisitions or thoughts?
+Why may not science enter upon the field of religion as well as into other departof religion as well as into other departments of human learning or acquisitions or thoughts?
 We can conceive of no absolute law why it may not.
-True enough, we may well conceive that it is more remote than any other, the last and the most difficult to any other, the last and the most difficult to be reached; but that is not necessarily a good reason why it may not be reached at all.
+True enough, we may well conceive that it is more remote than any other, the last and the most difficult to be reached; but that is not necessarily a d reason why it may not be reached at all.
 First, physics; then metaphysics.
-First a natural body and the knowledge that obtains concerning it and its surroundings; next a spiritual body and the knowledge that obtains concerning it and its surroundings.
-The judgment that it may not, comes from the priestly rule and teaching that they have Moses and the prophets, the world of divine inspiration, and hence a finality, an ultimate beyond which they must not go; and hence they expect nothing more.
-It is sacrilegious to hope for it, especially at the rude, cold hands of science, that would not spare their robes, their veils and their sacred shrines.

-That which militates against the advance of science into the field of religion is not reason so much as it is prejudice, fear, pride of opinion, love of place, mental interesting the science of place, mental interesting the science of the science ertia, an indisposition to change, much atronger in religious opinions and principles than in any other.
-But how is it, we must ask, that the world may, and does, move in every other respect, and that it may not, and does not, in religion-that all ed-ucation, all the sciences, all the philosophies, all the arts, shall be supposed capable of improvement, but religion, never?
-They may mount upon the hill-tops of enlightenment, but religion must ever creep along the dark valleys, labor in the sloughs of despond-ency, linger in the valleys of the shadow of death, the searching mind of reason putting forth questions without the echo of an ting forth questions without the echo of an answer, the doubting heart inquiring and receiving only the threats of the second death, and the visions of eternal despair that shall overwhelm at last.
+First a natural body and the knowledge that oba natural body and the knowledge that ob-tains concerning it and its surroundings; next a spiritual body and the knowledge that obtains concerning it and its surround-ings.
+The judgment that it may not, comes from the priestly rule and teaching that they have Moses and the prophets, the word of divine inspiration, and hence a finality; an ultimate beyond which they must not go; and hence they expect nothing more.
+It is sacrilegious to hope for it, especially at the rude, cold hands of science, that would notspare their robes, their veils and their sa-cred shrines.
+That which militates against the advance of science into the field of religion is not reason so much as it is prejudice, fear, pride of opinion, love of place, mental inertla, an indisposition to change, much stronger in religious opinions and princi-ples than in any other.
+But how is it, we must ask, that the world may, and does, move in every other respect, and that it may not, and does not in religion-that all education, all the sciences, all the philosophies, all the arts, shall be supposed capable of im-provement, but religion, never?
+They may mount upon the hill-tops of enlightenment, dark with ignorance, blind with prejudice, and drunk with senseless zeal.
+It would be a plain case if we'were at odds about the character, conditions and methods of life of the people of a new continent, that the truth might be found by research among them, or by observations of them among us, if there were such opportunities.